tiny8877/okta.github.io/_source/_posts/2019-04-10-build-rest-api-with-aspnetcore.md

 A lot of this method is setting up the `HttpClient` to make the call to the Authorization Server.
 The interesting parts are the `clientCreds` value that gets the bytes of a string that has the client ID and secret concatenated with a colon between them.
 That value is then base64 encoded when it's added to the `Authorization` header with "Basic " in front of it.
 Note that the word "Basic " is NOT encoded.

-There are also two key-value pairs sent as `FormUrlEncodedContent`: the `grant_type` which has a value of “client_credentials”, and the `scope` which has a value of “access_token”.
+There are also two key-value pairs sent as `FormUrlEncodedContent`: the `grant_type` which has a value of "client_credentials", and the `scope` which has a value of "access_token".
 This simply tells the Authorization Server that you are sending client credentials and you want to get an access token in exchange.
 The entire contents of the `OktaTokenService` (with using directives) should look like this:

 ```cs